stsmall/abc_scripts/afc_models/README.md

 `abc_stats.py obs YOUR.VCF CHR CHROM_LENGTH OUTPUT sample_pops.txt --pairs Moz Lik Van Lon Par --stats sfs jsfs --mask_file AFC.mask.fasta`

 [Second](abc_tree7), we determined that the best-fit topology with reticulations was topology/tree vii (7).
 To generate simulations for approximate bayesian computation (ABC) to estimate parameters such as introgression times and divergence times simultaneously you can once again you the above procedure for generating simulations and then calculating summary statistics.

 `abc_sims.py -cfg AFC.abc.cfg -i 100 --ms msmove -m topo.model7.txt --out m7.msSims`

 `abc_stats.py sim --infile ms7.msSims --outfile m7.stats.txt --pops 4 --pairs 0-1 0-2 0-3 --stats sfs jsfs --mask FOO.mask --gff FOO.gff --mode split-run`

 [Third](filet), we used the ML classifier [FILET](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007341) to estimate which regions of the genome were introgressed and in which direction.
 In the filet directory you can find models for generating training data for each pairwise introgression event.
-Each file contains the three testing directions. mig12.msOut: migration from species 1 into species 2 backwards in time, representing introgression from species 2 into species 1 forward in time. mig21.msOut: migration from species 2 into species 1 backwards in time, representing introgression from species 1 into species 2 forward in time. noMig.msOut: no migration between the species pairs.
+Each file contains the three testing directions.
+*mig12.msOut* migration from species 1 into species 2 backwards in time, representing introgression from species 2 into species 1 forward in time.
+*mig21.msOut* migration from species 2 into species 1 backwards in time, representing introgression from species 1 into species 2 forward in time.
+*noMig.msOut* no migration between the species pairs.
 As above simulations are run using the `python abc_sims.py`.
 However, FILET has only been tested on the feature vector of summary statistics listed in the official FILET publication.
 Thus, I would recommend following the turorials and using the provided tools listed at www.github.com/kr-colab/FILET once you have the simulations.